cuttlefishh/python-for-data-analysis/assignments/assignment2.md

 Work through these tasks.
 For section A, copy your history containing the commands you executed for this section.
 For sections B and C, you don't need to turn in any commands or code; just provide your answers to the questions.
 Turn in a single text file of your answers.
 Please name your file `2_first_last.txt` or `2_first_last.md` (substitute your first and last name).

-Note: This assignment assumes you have already done Lesson 4, installing [Miniconda 3](https://conda.io/miniconda.html) (Miniconda for Python 3) and creating an environment called `python3`.
+Note: This assignment assumes you have already installed [Miniconda 3](https://conda.io/miniconda.html) (Miniconda for Python 3) and created an environment called `python3` (we did this in Lesson 4).
 If you installed Miniconda 2 (Miniconda for Python 2), you should probably delete it and install Miniconda 3.
-It will still let you create environments using Python 2 if you need to.
+Miniconda 3 will still let you create environments using Python 2 if you need to.

 #### A. Working with Conda

-1. Make a conda environment called `python2` that's identical to your `python3` environment but using Python 2.
+1. Make a conda environment called `python2` that's identical to your `python3` environment except it uses Python 2.
 2. Practice activating and deactivating conda environments.
 3. Use `conda install` and `pip install` to install additional packages to your environment.
 4. List your conda environments.